Health Care Assistant - Certificate

 Courses

-HCA 101 Health and Healing: Concepts for Practice provides students with the opportunity to develop a theoretical framework for practice.
-Students will be introduced to the philosophical values and theoretical understanding that provide a foundation for competent practice as HCA.
-The course focuses on concepts of caring and person-centered care; basic human needs and human development; family, culture and diversity as they relate to health and healing.
+HCA 101 Concepts for Practice provides students with the opportunity to develop a theoretical framework for practice.
+Students will be introduced to the philosophical values and theoretical understandings that provide a foundation for competent practice as an HCA.
+The course focuses on concepts of caring and person-centred care; basic human needs and human development; and family, culture, and diversity as they relate to health and healing.
 Students will also be introduced to a problem-solving model that will be critical to their practice.

-HCA 102 Health Care Assistant: Introduction to Practice provides an introduction to the role of the HCA within the British Columbia Health care system.
-Students will be introduced to the healthcare team and the roles and functions of HCA within the team.
+HCA 102 Introduction to Practice provides an introduction to the role of the HCA within the British Columbia health care system.
+Students will be introduced to the health care team and the roles and functions of HCAs within the team.
 Students will also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective job-finding approaches.

-HCA 103 Health 1: Interpersonal Communication focuses on the development of self-awareness, increased understanding of others and development of effective interpersonal communication skills that can be used in a variety of care giving contexts.
+HCA 103 Interpersonal Communication focuses on the development of self-awareness, increased understanding of others, and development of effective interpersonal communication skills that can be used in a variety of caregiving contexts.
 Students will be encouraged to become more aware of the impact of their own communication choices and patterns.
-They will have opportunity to develop and use communication techniques that demonstrate personal awareness, respect and active listening skills.
+They will have opportunities to develop and use communication techniques that demonstrate personal awareness, respect, and active listening skills.

-HCA 104 Health 2: Lifestyle and Choices introduces students to a holistic concept of health and the components of a health-enhancing lifestyle.
+HCA 104 Lifestyles and Choices introduces students to a holistic concept of health and the components of a health- enhancing lifestyle.
 Students will be invited to reflect on their own experience of health, recognizing challenges and resources that can impact lifestyle choices.
 Students will be introduced to a model that can be applied in other courses to understand the multi-faceted aspects of health and healing.

-HCA 105 Healing 1: Caring for Individuals Experiencing Common Health Challenges introduces students to the normal structure and function of the human body and normal bodily changes associated with aging.
+HCA 105 Common Health Challenges introduces students to the normal structure and function of the human body and normal bodily changes associated with aging.
 Students will explore common challenges to health and healing in relation to each body system.
-Students will also be encouraged to explore person-centered practice as it relates to the common challenges to health and, in particular, to end-of-life care.
+Students will also be encouraged to explore person- centred practice as it relates to the common challenges to health and, in particular, to end-of-life care.

-HCA 106 Healing 2: Caring for Individuals Experiencing Cognitive or Mental Health Challenges builds on content from other courses to assist students to explore concepts and care-giving approaches that will allow them to work effectively with individuals experiencing cognitive or mental challenges.
-Emphasis is on supporting clients with dementia, recognizing responsive behaviours and identifying person-centered interventions strategies.
+HCA 106 Cognitive and/or Mental Health Challenges builds on content from other courses to assist students to explore concepts and caregiving approaches that will allow them to work effectively with individuals experiencing cognitive and/or mental health challenges.
+The emphasis in this course is on supporting clients with dementia, recognizing responsive behaviours, and identifying person-centred intervention strategies.

-HCA 107 Healing 3: Personal Care and Assistance offers students the opportunity to acquire personal care and assistance skills within the parameters of the HCA role.
-The course is comprised of class and supervised laboratory experiences which assists the student to integrate theory from other courses to develop caregiver skills that maintain and promote the comfort, safety and independence of individuals in community and facility contexts.
+HCA 107 Personal Care and Assistance is a practical course that offers students the opportunity to acquire personal care and assistance skills within the parameters of the HCA role.
+The course comprises class and supervised laboratory experiences, which assist the student to integrate theory from other courses to develop caregiver skills that maintain and promote the comfort, safety, and independence of clients in community and facility contexts.

-HCA108 - Practice Experience in Home Support and Assisted Living
+HCA108 - Practice Experience in Home Support, Assisted Living, and/or Group Home Setting

-HCA 108 Practice Experience in Home Support and Assisted Living provides students with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
-Opportunity will be provided for students to become more familiar with the role of the HCA within a Home Support Agency, Assisted Living Facility and Acute Care settings, and to gain abilities that will prepare graduates for employment in these settings.
-It is important that students understand the philosophy of community care settings and its emphasis on client choice and independence.
+HCA 108 Practice Experience in Home Support, Assisted Living, and/or Group Home Setting is a practice course that provides students with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
+Opportunity will be provided for students to become more familiar with the role of the HCA within a home support agency, assisted living facility, or a group home to gain abilities that will prepare graduates for employment in these settings.
+It is important that students understand the philosophy of community care settings and the importance of client choice and independence.

-HCA 109 Practice Experience in Multi-Level/Complex Care is a supervised practice experience that provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
+HCA 109 Practice Experience in Multi-Level and/or Complex Care is a supervised practice experience provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
 A portion of this clinical experience will be devoted to working with individuals with dementia.
-Opportunity will be provided for students to gain expertise and confidence with the role of the HCA within a residential care facility.
+Opportunity will be provided for students to gain expertise and confidence with the role of the HCA within a complex care facility.

 Tuition & Fees